I. Jesus the Son of God and the Son of Man (3:21-38)

 * "If you are the Son of God" -This was also in the first temptation.

-Perhaps this temptation is saying that success and achievement will satisfy a person.
-If so then this teaches to not expect to achieve success and achievement without the cross of mission.
+This temptation is saying that success and achievement will satisfy a person.
+If so, then this teaches not to expect to achieve success and achievement without the cross of the mission.
 People sometimes try to gain through deceitful channels and means.
-All want to be a "somebody" in the world, that is before man's eyes and ignore God and his approval.
-This never will come and even what one gains, he will lose in the end.
+All want to be a "somebody" in the world, that is, before man's eyes, and ignore God and his approval.
+This will never come, and even what one gains, he will lose in the end.
 Therefore, I should seek God's approval through Jesus.

 People think the ends justify the means.
-Satan was saying if Jesus did this he would be glorified by the praise of men.
-Of course Jesus wouldn't be glorified for long; the act's impact wouldn't have long glory.
+Satan was saying if Jesus did this, he would be glorified by the praise of men.
+Of course, Jesus wouldn't be glorified for long; the act's impact wouldn't have long glory.
+As an old hymn goes, "The way of the cross leads home.

 >What did this temptation concern?